 - Millennials are most likely to put a budget in place (38%) — but they’re also most likely to break it (50%).

-- 67% of homeowners prefer to renovate their home than sell and move.
+- 67% of homeowners prefer to renovate their home rather than sell and move.

 - 8% aren’t sure how they will pay for their renovation.